The Dependency Injection Tags

 Purpose: To register a custom service that loads translations

-By default, translations are loaded form the filesystem in a variety of different formats (YAML, XLIFF, PHP, etc).
-If you need to load translations from some other source, first create a class that implements the LoaderInterface interface:
+By default, translations are loaded from the filesystem in a variety of different formats (YAML, XLIFF, PHP, etc).

 Now, register your loader as a service and tag it with translation.loader